moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

-# Manage deployment settings of an app on Control panel
+# Manage deployment settings of an app on Control Panel

-After you complete the process of registering an app through Control panel and [initialise the infrastructure resource under Cloud platform](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/cloud-platform-cli.html#functions), you can start to manage the deployment settings through the [Control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
+After you complete the process of registering an app through Control Panel and [initialise the infrastructure resource under Cloud platform](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/cloud-platform-cli.html#functions), you can start to manage the deployment settings through the [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).

 The settings are stored as GitHub secrets or environment variables depending on whether the setting contains sensitive information or not.